myscience/x-lstm/README.md

 # Iterate through the sequence length
 loss = 0
 for prev, succ in pairwise(seq):
+    # Get the model prediction plus the updated hidden states
     pred, hid = lstm(prev, hid)

     # Target is the next sequence token